bacor/probmodstutorial/parts/00-js-basics.md

 ---
 layout: chapter
+tutorial: 1
-title: JavaScript basics
+title: Part 0 — JavaScript basics
 description: A very brief primer on JavaScript.
 ---

+*This part is adapted from the [ProbMods' appendix](https://probmods.org/v2/chapters/13-appendix-js-basics.html)*

+# Variables
 The previous labs used the programming language R. In this tutorial, we will be using a language based on JavaScript.
 We quickly go through the basics of JavaScript and point out where it differs from R.

-# Variables
 First things first.
 In R you would define variables as `someVariable <- 3`; in JavaScript you can define variables using the keyword `var`: